 Universal Orlando Dining Plans

 Universal has replaced its all-you-care-to-eat fast-food Meal Deals with a Quick Service Universal Dining Plan that provides one quick service meal (including an entree platter and soft drink), another soft drink, and one snack.
 The cost is $19.99 (plus tax) for adults and $12.99 for kids age 9 and younger, plus tax.
-It’s valid at most quick-service eateries in both parks (including Three Broomsticks at The Wizarding World of Harry Potter – Hogsmeade and Fast Food Boulevard in Springfield U.S.A., but only for breakfast at The Leaky Cauldron in Diagon Alley) and a smattering at Universal CityWalk, but not at any hotel eateries.
+It’s valid at most quick-service eateries in both parks (including Three Broomsticks at The Wizarding World of Harry Potter – Hogsmeade, The Leaky Cauldron in Diagon Alley, and Fast Food Boulevard in Springfield U.S.A.) and a smattering at Universal CityWalk, but not at any hotel eateries.

 Virtually every entree at participating venues can be purchase with a quick service meal credit, even combo platters that include a side salad or milkshake.
 A few of the most expensive items, like whole pizzas, aren't covered.
 For your non-alcoholic beverages, you can choose from a regular-sized fountain soda; bottled water, juice, or sports drink; or coffee, cocoa, or tea (including tall Starbucks brews).
 Eligible snacks include churros, pretzels, popcorn, ice cream (regular-sized cup or cone, or novelty bar), funnel cakes, cookies, and pastries.
 Some larger items from snack vendors, like turkey legs and hot dogs, count as a quick service meal.
 Credits can even be used inside the Wizarding Worlds, though the Universal Dining eligibility logo doesn't appear on Potter menus for thematic reasons.
 However, signature beverages like Butterbeer will count as a snack, not drink.